hatena/WorkerManager/README.md

 # NAME

-WorkerManager - It's new module
+WorkerManager - A framework for dealing with workers of TheSchwartz

 # SYNOPSIS